ctoste/dmh_stat_seminar/session7_reshape_merge.md

 ## Objectives

 - Learn how to reshape data between wide and long formats
-- Leard how to merge multiple datasets
+- Learn how to merge multiple datasets

 ### Tidy Data